Top 9 Food Bank Fundraising Ideas and Strategies

 Have the office go green for a day – with employees walking or cycling to work and donating the money they save to your food bank.

-You could also have the business divide up by departments and then have each group collect cans and make a sculpture out of cans.
+You could also have the business divided up by departments and then have each group collect cans and make a sculpture out of cans.
 The winning team gets lunch or ice cream.

 You could also develop an “adopt-a-month” program.
-This would allow civic organizations/churches/businesses to select a month where it is their responsibility to provide food to your food bank.
+This would allow civic organizations/churches/businesses to select a month when it is their responsibility to provide food to your food bank.

 food bank fundraising